Windbelt

-The Windbelt's inventor, Shawn Frayn, was a winner of the 2007 Breakthrough Award from the publishers of the magazine, Popular Mechanics.
+The Windbelt's inventor, Shawn Frayne, was a winner of the 2007 Breakthrough Award from the publishers of the magazine, Popular Mechanics.
 He is trying to make the Windbelt cheaper.

 The inventor's claims that the device is 10–30 times more efficient than small wind turbines have been refuted by tests.
 The microWindbelt could generate 0.2 mW at a wind speed of 3.5 m/s and 5 mW at 7.5 m/s, which represent efficiencies (ηCp) of 0.21 and 0.53 respectively.
 Wind turbines typically have efficiencies of 1% to 10%.
 Since the Windbelt a number of other "flutter" wind harvester devices have been designed, but like the Windbelt almost all have efficiencies below turbine machines.